On Expressivity of Height in Neural Networks: Height Can Greatly Increase the Number of Pieces

-\textbf{Remark 1.} (Sharpening the bound in \citep{arora2016understanding}).
-Previously, \cite{arora2016understanding} computed the number of pieces produced by a network of depth $k+1$ and widths $w_{1}, \ldots, w_{k}$ as $2^{k+1}\cdot (w_1 + 1) w_2 \cdots w_k$.
+\textbf{Remark 1.} Theorem \ref{prop:ub_fn} is actually the univariate case of the bound: $\prod_{k=1}^{K}\sum_{j=0}^n \binom{w_{k}}{j}$, derived in \cite{montufar2017notes} for $n$-dimensional inputs.
+Theorem \ref{prop:ub_fn} also sharpens the bound in \cite{arora2016understanding}.
+Previously, they computed the number of pieces produced by a network of depth $k+1$ and widths $w_{1}, \ldots, w_{k}$ as $2^{k+1}\cdot (w_1 + 1) w_2 \cdots w_k$.
 The reason why their bound has an exponential term is that when considering how ReLU activation increases the number of pieces, they repetitively computed the old breakpoints generated in the previous layer.
-Our Lemma \ref{old_new} implies that the ReLU activation in fact cannot double the number of pieces of a PWL function. \ff{Therefore, the depth separation theorem of \cite{arora2016understanding} needs to be re-examined.}
+Our Lemma \ref{old_new} implies that the ReLU activation in fact cannot double the number of pieces of a PWL function.